Convention and Competition

 Solo Competition Guidelines:

 Encore Extreme Solo Showdown Competition will be held on Friday and Saturday.
-Winners will be announced in our Closing Shows on Sunday where our new Mr. and Miss Encore Extreme will be announced along with the presentation of our Dream Team!
+Winners will be announced in our Closing Shows on Sunday where our new Mr. and Miss Encore Extreme will be announced!

 - Soloists will be awarded medals and adjudicated placements on Sunday at the Closing Show and Awards ceremony for their age group.

-- Title winners in each age division (Mini, Petite, Junior, Teen and Senior) will be announced at the awards ceremony on Sunday afternoon and will receive a Trophy, Crown, and Banner.
+- Title winners in each age division (Mini, Petite, Junior, Teen and Senior) will be announced at the awards ceremony on Sunday afternoon and will receive a Trophy, Crown, Banner and an Overall Convention Excellence scholarship.
+Title winners are invited to be our VIP assistants and help crown the new winners at the convention the following year!

-- Overall Mr. and Miss Encore Extreme will receive a crown, banner, trophy and a free solo entry to any Encore DCS Regional Competition.
+- Overall Mr. and Miss Encore Extreme will receive a crown, banner, trophy and a $100 gift certificate to any Encore DCS Regional Competition.

 Group Competition Guidelines: